MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.AnalysisServices/v3.0.0/Get-AzureRmAnalysisServicesServer.md

 ```

 ### -ResourceGroupName
-Name of the Azure resource group to which the server belongs
+Specifies the name of the Azure resource group to which the Analysis Services server belongs.

 ```yaml
 Type: String